Derick Osei

-Derick Osei Yaw (born 10 September 1998) is a French professional footballer.
-He plays as a striker and most recently played for Scottish side Dundee.
+Derick Osei Yaw (born 10 September 1998) is a French professional footballer who plays as a striker.

+Early life

+Derick Osei Yaw was born in Toulouse, in the South of France, to Ghanaian parents.
+His father was born in Kumasi and his mother in Accra.
+He acquired French nationality on 11 January 1999 through the collective effect of his parents' naturalization.

 Club career

 Early career

 On 30 January 2019, Osei signed for Stade Brestois 29 on a two-year contract, joining from Toulouse FC.
 He made his professional debut for Brest in a 1–1 Ligue 2 tie with Gazélec Ajaccio on 15 February 2019.

+On 2 July 2020, he left the French club.

 Oxford United

 On 21 August 2020, Osei Yaw signed with English club Oxford United on a two-year contract.
 He made his debut for the club on 5 September as a late substitute in an EFL Cup tie against AFC Wimbledon, which Oxford won 4–3 on penalties after the game finished 1–1.
 On 8 September, he scored his first goal for the club in a 2–1 win over Chelsea U21s in an EFL Trophy tie, and on 10 November 2020 he scored the winning goal as Oxford beat League Two side Walsall 0–1 to go through to the knockout stages of the same competition.
 On 1 February 2021, Osei Yaw joined Walsall on loan for the remainder of the 2020–21 season.
 On 2 September 2021, Osei Yaw left Oxford by mutual consent.